prncevince/r-shims/README.md

 `rstudio`

-To just run the specified version of R, use `R` or `RScript` in the usual way.
+To just run the specified version of R, use `R` or `Rscript` in the usual way.

 # Why shims?